 I have been to Independence a dozen or more times with Virginia.
 I have not noticed a large black population.
 But here in the yearbooks, there are pictures of dozens of black students.
 I remember a couple of black kids in grade school and high school.
 But I never got to know them.
 I remember them in passing.
 I don’t know that they had a large group of friends.
 And in our reunions, of which I have only ever been to two, none of the black students I went to school with didn’t show up

 Virginia also had black teachers.
 I don’t remember having even one.
-The formative part of my life would have been much different had I had black people in my life doing important jobs and inhabiting positions of authority.
+The formative part of my life would have been much different had I had black people in it doing important jobs and inhabiting positions of authority.

 “Hey!
 What’s going on.
 You know it’s been fun knowing even though you always beat me up and you are kinda off (ha-ha).
 The one and only Leroy Shepherd.”

 The books leave me in awe of my wife.
 She was so advanced compared to what I remember of myself.
 She had friends and navigated the halls of her high school with authority.
 Certainly, she wouldn’t remember things this way.
 It was high school, and anyone who’s alive and sensitive found those years confusing.